mounasb/nantes-rent-a-bike/README.md

 # Nantes' rent-a-bike : a real-time map 🚲

-This Python script checks Nantes' rent-a-bike availability and shows it in an interactive map, using the [city's Open Data](https://data.nantesmetropole.fr).
+This Python script checks Nantes' rent-a-bike availability and shows it in an interactive map, using the **[city's Open Data](https://data.nantesmetropole.fr) and real-time API requests.**

-Github doesn't display the map.
-To do so, please open this notebook in [Google Colab](https://colab.research.google.com/drive/1DIr55q4KxIDexnIklghxDHO1qEpHeNg7?usp=sharing).
+_📍 Note : Github doesn't display the map in the .ipynb file.
+To do so, please open this notebook in [Google Colab](https://colab.research.google.com/drive/1DIr55q4KxIDexnIklghxDHO1qEpHeNg7?usp=sharing) and execute all the cells (Ctrl + F9)._

 Stack : Python, Pandas, Folium (Leaflet), Jupyter